lpoaura/GN2PG/README.rst

 InitDB  Schema and tables
 #########################

-To create json tables where datas will be downloaded, run :
+To create json tables where datas will be stored, run :

 .. code-block:: bash